-Subscription, redemption and conversion orders will be processed at an unknown net asset value in accordance with the rules set out below, only on Valuation Days, and the time mentioned is Luxembourg time.
+Subscription, redemption and conversion orders will be processed at an unknown net asset value in accordance with the rules set out below, only on Valuation days in Luxembourg, and the time mentioned is Luxembourg time.

-Centralisation of orders (2) Orders Trade Date NAV calculation and publication date Orders Settlement Date 16:00 CET for STP orders, 12:00 CET for non STP orders on the Valuation Day (D) Valuation Day (D) Day after the Valuation Day (D+1) Maximum three bank business days after the Valuation Day (D+3) (1)
+Centralisation of orders Orders Trade Date NAV calculation and publication date Orders Settlement Date 16:00 CET for STP orders, 12:00 CET for non STP orders on the Valuation Day (D).
+Valuation Day (D) Day after Valuation Day (D+1) Maximum three bank business days after the Valuation Day (D+3) (1)

-- (1) If the settlement day is a currency holiday, the settlement will occur the following business day. - (2) Centralisation for December 24 and 31 will be exceptionally advanced to 12:00 CET for STP orders due to an early closure of markets.
+(1) If the settlement day is a currency holiday, the settlement will occur the following business day.